-When looking for daytime 1920s dresses online I hunt for the drop wait or side draped dress with sleeves.
-Most modern clothes are fitted snug on the models so I strongly recommend ordering a size up for a more accurate 20s loose fit.
-If you really need a waistline go for an early 20s look with a wide sash or thin tie belt at the natural waist.
+When looking for daytime 1920s dresses online, I hunt for the drop waist, side draped, or uneven skirt dresses with sleeves.
+Usually, a thin belt or scarf is needed to create the drop waist effect.
+Most modern clothes are fitted snug on the models, so I strongly recommend ordering a size up for a more accurate loose ’20s fit.

 Mix and Match 20s Outfits

-Consider adding a button-down vest, pullover knit vest, long sweater or chunky cardigan sweater for a sporty outfit.
-A 20s tennis outfit, pictured at the top of this page, is one example.
+A ’20s tennis outfit, like the one above, is one example.
 A white cardigan or pullover tennis/cricket sweater or vest with a white skirt and white classic Keds sneakers is an easy one for summer.
-A golfing look includes a skirt with an argyle or fair isle pattern sweater vest and brown saddle shoes.

-Skirts of the 20s were knee length or longer pleated, hanky hem, tiered, or asymmetrical shapes.
-They hung straight down, not wide except for the very early 20s.
-They were sold with matching tops but women did mix and match tops and bottoms as a practical and casual way of dressing.
-Complete the outfit with low heel oxfords, cloche, straw or beret hat, and minimal jewelry.
+Skirts of the ’20s were knee-length or longer with pleated, hanky hem, tiered, or asymmetrical shapes.
+They hung straight down, not wide except for the very early ’20s.
+They were sold with matching tops, but women did mix and match tops and bottoms as a practical and casual way of dressing.
+Complete the outfit with low heel Oxfords, minimal jewelry, and hat (cloche, straw, beret).

 1920s Outfits with Pants

-One famous woman who wore knickers and pants in the 20s was Amelia Earheart, an aviatrix.
-Shoe wore mostly men’s clothing or women’s masculine sporty clothes such as wide leg pants, flight suits, leather flight jacket, neck scarf, aviator hat and goggles, sweaters and occasionally dresses.
+One famous woman who wore knickers and pants in the ’20s was Amelia Earheart, an aviatrix.
+She wore mostly men’s clothing or women’s masculine sporty clothes such as wide leg pants, flight suits, leather flight jackets, neck scarves, aviator hats with goggles, sweaters, and occasionally knit dresses.
 She inspired a wave of fashion for women who had an adventurous spirit.

-While there were women “gangsters” and “gangster mols” (wives) in the 1920s they did not dress any different than other women.
-However, it is a popular 20s costume to take the men’s striped suit or wide leg pant outfit and make a female gangster costume with it.
-Again, its not accurate but it is fun to wear.
+While there were women “gangsters” and “gangster molls” (wives) in the 1920s, they did not dress any differently than other women.
+However, it is a popular ’20s casual costume to take the men’s striped suit or wide leg pant outfit and make a female gangster costume with it.
+Again, its not accurate, but it is fun to wear.